crolllab/teaching/Bioinformatics_Tools/Course_9_GWAS/README.md

 ggsave("Traits.MaizeAccessions.pdf", width=12, height=8)
 ```

-_Q3: What kind of distribution describes best the majority of the traits?_
+_Q3: What kind of distribution describes best the majority of the traits? (no proper analysis required - just a general appreciation)_

+_Q4: Do you expect very few or many loci (i.e. genes) contributing to these traits?
+Briefly explain why._

 ## Perform association mapping (GWAS)